Using quantum theory to reduce the complexity of input-output processes: Framework

 For each stationary input process $\omni{X}$, causal state $s_i$ occurs with probability $p_X\!(i) =P[\varepsilon{(\past{z})} = s_i] $.
 The $\varepsilon$-transducer will thus exhibit internal entropy

-$\varepsilon$-transducers are the provably simplest classical models; any other encoding function $s(\past{z})$ that generates correct future statistics exhibits greater entropy.
-Thus complexity theorists proposed $C_X$ as a quantifier of complexity~\cite{barnett2014computational}, the rationale being that it characterizes the minimum memory any model must store when simulating $\{\future{Y}|\omni{x}\}$ on input $\omni{X}$.
+$\varepsilon$-transducers are the provably simplest classical models -- any other encoding function $s(\past{z})$ that generates correct future statistics, will exhibit greater entropy~\cite{barnett2015computational}.

+\jt{Complexity theorists regard $C_X$ as a quantifier of complexity \cite{barnett2015computational}, the rationale being that it characterizes the minimum memory any model must store when simulating $\{\omni{Y}|\omni{x}\}_{\omni{x} \in \omni{\mathbfcal{X}}}$ on input $\omni{X}$.
+More precisely, consider the simulation of $N$ such input-output processes, where each instance is driven by $\omni{X}$. $C_X$ then specifies that in the asymptotic limit ($N \rightarrow \infty$) we can use the $\varepsilon$-transducer to replicate the future statistics of the ensemble by storing the past within a system of $NC_X$ bits.}

-In the special case of modelling autonomous input-output process (i.e., a stochastic process), causal states are reduced to equivalences classes on the set of past outputs $\past{\mathbfcal{Y}}$. $T^{y|x}_{ij}$ become independent of $x$ and are reduced to transition elements $T^{y}_{ij}$.
+In the special case where the input-output process is input independent (i.e., $\future{Y}|\omni{x}$ is the same for all $\omni{x}$), the causal states are reduced to equivalences classes on the set of past outputs $\past{\mathbfcal{Y}}$. $T^{y|x}_{ij}$ become independent of $x$ and is denoted $T^{y}_{ij}$.
 Here, the $\varepsilon$-transducers are known as $\varepsilon$-machines and $C_X$ as the \emph{statistical complexity}.
-This measure has been used extensively to quantify the structure of various stochastic processes~\cite{tivno1999extracting, larrondo2005intensive,gonccalves1998inferring,park2007complexity}.
+This measure has been applied extensively to quantify the structure of various stochastic processes~\cite{tivno1999extracting, larrondo2005intensive,gonccalves1998inferring,park2007complexity}.

 For general input-output processes, $C_X$ is $\omni{X}$-dependent and is known as the \emph{input-dependent statistical complexity}.
-In certain pathological cases (e.g. always inputting the same input at every time-step), the transducer may have zero probability of being in particular causal states; potentially leading to drastic reduction on $C_{X}$.
-In general, we consider \emph{non-pathological} inputs, such that the transducer has non-zero probability to be in each causal state, i.e., $p_X\!(i) > 0$ for all $i$.

-It is also often useful to quantify the intrinsic structure of input-output processes without referring to a specific input process~\cite{barnett2014computational}.
-One proposal is $\overline{C}= \sup_{X} C_X$, which measures how much memory is required in the worst case scenario. $\overline{C}$ is considered an intrinsic measure of complexity of the system, and is known as the \emph{structural complexity}.
+In certain pathological cases (e.g.\ always inputting the same input at every time-step), the transducer may have zero probability of being in a particular causal state, potentially leading to a drastic reduction in $C_{X}$.
+Here, we consider \emph{non-pathological} inputs, such that the transducer has non-zero probability of being in each causal state, i.e., $p_X\!(i) > 0$ for all $i$.
+It is also often useful to quantify the intrinsic structure of input-output processes without referring to a specific input process~\cite{barnett2015computational}.
+One proposal is the \emph{structural complexity}, $\overline{C}= \sup_{X} C_X$, which measures how much memory is required in the worst case scenario.